Matías de Biedma

 This practice deeply transformed me and my whole life and I am forever grateful to it.
 I’ve developed a whole new different perspective on my body, my mind, my patterns and thus, on my relationships.
 Through this empowering practice, I discovered new layers of compassion and acceptance.
 I’m deeply committed to share its transformative power, the possibility of having a nurturing practice, intended to sustain a daily life and a new, honest and loving approach towards it.

-Every year I go to Mysore in India to practice with Sharath Jois at the KPJAYI.
+I’ve received authorization to teach (Level I) by my teacher Sharath Jois, who I study with every year since 2016 at the KPJAYI in Mysore, India.
 I’m grateful for saying I’ve been practicing under Matthew and Carla Vollmer‘s guidance; a source of inspiration and teachers who remind me why I practice.

 I first started practicing yoga in 2008 while living in Thailand.
 My curiosity for the Ashtanga tradition led me to my first Mysore class in early 2013 and my first travel to India where I encountered the Tibetan Buddhist tradition which deeply influenced me.
 Having moved back to Berlin to take up my Master degree in the field of Intercultural Conflict Management in 2014, I started practicing with my teacher Matthew Vollmer and since then have maintained a continuous practice.
 I was also fortunate to practice at the KPJAYI with Sharath Jois.